Iran negotiator: based on accords so far, U.S. sanctions on oil, banks would be lifted

 “We will negotiate until the two sides’ positions come closer and our demands are met,” he said.
 “If they are met there will be an agreement, if not there will naturally be no agreement.”

+“But it is still uncertain as to whether this will culminate in a deal in Vienna,” he said.

+The State Department also referred to remarks by State Department spokesman Ned Price on Thursday, when he said the sides were “not on the cusp of any breakthrough” and there was “a potentially long road ahead.”

-President Joe Biden is seeking to return to the deal after Washington pulled out in 2018 under then President Donald Trump and reimposed sanctions against Tehran.
-Iran responded as of 2019 by breaching many of the deal’s limits on its nuclear activities.
+President Joe Biden is seeking to return to the deal that former President Donald Trump withdrew from in 2018.
+Trump reimposed sanctions against Tehran and Iran responded by breaching many of the deal’s limits on its nuclear activities.

 “We have much work, and little time, left.
 Against that background, we would have hoped for more progress this week,” senior diplomats from the so-called E3 - France, Britain and Germany - said in a statement.